johnhelmuth/in-dire-straits-content/tatterpedia/2.places/1.clusters/2.other-local-cluster/cluster-time-line.md

 Dates are in Galactic years.

-Translated to Galacticom by scholars of the Space Merchant Trading Federation affiliated institutions.
+Translated to Galacticom by scholars of Space Merchant Trading Federation affiliated institutions.

 ## 7485
 Slipstream drive invented in Flant.